 We’ve seen it before: the person who does a drive-by content dump.
 They only show up on Twitter or Facebook or in your inbox when they’ve got a post to share.
 And when I say “share”, I mean it in the most basic sense.

 They often just post a link without adding any context.
 The key to successful content distribution is to not make it self-promotional.
 Consumers today are skeptical of self-promotion and will usually lean away from it even if it’s something they might be interested in.

 Harry Dry, Founder of Marketing Examples, puts it well:

 “The best self promoters aren’t self promoters.
 They take the time to become genuine members of each platform.
 Give more than you take.
 It’s a positive sum game.”

 Learning How to Distribute Content Doesn’t Have to Be Hard

-Avoid this by using the tips the experts share here: get involved on your chosen content distribution platforms, include industry influencers, personalise content, distribute content at various touch points, and create a content distribution calendar to help you out.
+Avoid this by using the tips the experts share here: get involved on your chosen content distribution platforms, including industry influencers, personalise content, distribute content at various touchpoints, and create a content distribution calendar to help you out.